PanGalacticTech/project_template/[2]system_specification.md

 > Led VU Meter, Options detailed [^vu]  [LM3916 Dot/Bar Display Driver](https://cdn.sparkfun.com/datasheets/Components/General%20IC/lm3916.pdf) Monitors
 > analog voltage level and lights up to 10 LEDs sequentially
-> Supply Voltage from 3v to 25v - Suggest it runs directly from 24v rail for each use case?
+> Supply Voltage from 3v to 25v - Suggest it runs from 12v rail for each use case.
 Input can handle from 0 to 35v

 > "The LM3916 is extremely easy to apply.
 A 1.2V fullscale meter requires only one resistor in addition to
 > the ten LEDs.
 One more resistor programs the fullscale anywhere from 1.2V to 12V independent of
 > supply voltage.
 LED brightness is easily controlled
 > with a single pot."

+> This IC could be set such that a single mid range output lights a green LED, the bottom half of the range lights a yellow LED, and the top half of the range lights a RED led,
+> which would provide under and over voltage indication for each voltage bus.

 ****************************************************************************************************************************